 The RIPE database contains objects that are from other databases.
 This is indicated by the "source" attribute in each object.
 The sources used in the RIPE database are RIPE, RADB, INTERNIC, ANS, MCI, CANET and APNIC.
 Not every object type may be found using a source other than RIPE.
-Normally, only inetnum and aut-num objects may be found using non-RIPE sources.
+See the details for option "-a".